 Ouarzazate is a city south of Morocco's High Atlas mountains, known as a gateway to the Sahara Desert.
 Its huge kasbah has views over the rugged local landscape, which features in several movies.
 M'Hamid El Ghizlane a small oasis town at the edge of the Sahara.
 The route between Ouarzazate & M'hamid, passing by Zagora is very scenic.

 Taragalte is a 3 day festival under the stars in the Sahara desert in the small town of M'hamid.
-During this festival, nomadic traditions and bedouin music are celebrated.
+During this festival, nomadic traditions are celebrated with bedouin music, henna, food etc .

 Marrakech is one of the most exotic cities in the world, mesmerizing travelers with its open air bazaar, Jemaa el Fnaa, complete with snake charmers, storytellers and jugglers.
 The city's centuries-old red walls and towering palm trees are set against the picturesque snow capped Atlas mountains.
 You can wander the souks and medina alleyways to see traditional Moroccan handicrafts, and practice your haggling skills.